junxit/us-congress-bills-111/bill.md

     >     - **(A)** that has been in effect for 12 months or less;
     >     - **(B)** that is adopted by the Commission; and
     >     - **(C)** with respect to which the Secretary of State does not notify Commission in accordance with section 305(a)(1) within the time period allotted for objections under Article IX of the Convention.
-    >   - **(2)** Upon publication of such regulation in the Federal Register, such conservation measure shall enter into force with respect to the United States.
+    >   - **(2)** *Entering into force* Upon publication of such regulation in the Federal Register, such conservation measure shall enter into force with respect to the United States.

 - **(3)** by striking sections 308 and 309 (16 U.S.C.
 2437 and 2438) and inserting the following:
   > ## § 308.
 Additional prohibitions and enforcement